turnono/bookings-agent/README.md

-# ADK Short Bot
+# Simulation Guide

-A Python-based agent that helps shorten messages using Google's Agent Development Kit (ADK) and Vertex AI.
+A Python-based agent that helps navigating the simulation using Google's Agent Development Kit (ADK) and Vertex AI.

 ## Prerequisites